Home > Development > Tools > nanoBoot format

 Since this is an interrupt-driven feature, unless the target computer has no use for interrupts at all, your firmware will usually provide user-defined interrupt vectors.
 Two common ways are available for 6502 systems:

-• Make the IRQ/NMI hard vectors point to a JMP instruction in RAM, followed by the required ISR address.
+instruction in RAM, followed by the required ISR address. - Make the

 Timing